banyanlogic/website/Classes.md

 ---
 # Classes

-## Security OnRamp One Day Boot Camp
+## Security OnRamp One-day Boot Camp
 ### You will first learn about:
 1. The NIST National Initiative for Cybersecurity Education (NICE) Framework and how to leverage it for your career planning.